Preparing a room for plaster removal

 Understanding the Basics of Plaster Removal

-Before jumping into the steps of plaster removal, it’s essential to understand what plaster is and why it may need to be removed.
-Plaster is a composite material made of sand, water, and lime or gypsum.
-It has been used for centuries for interior and exterior surfaces due to its durability and aesthetic appeal.
-However, over time, plaster can crack, chip, or become loose, necessitating removal.
+Before embarking on the plaster removal process, it’s crucial to understand what plaster is and the reasons it may need to be removed.
+Plaster is a composite material made from a mixture of sand, water, and either lime or gypsum, and it has been a favored choice for both interior and exterior surfaces for centuries due to its durability and aesthetic appeal.
+However, as time progresses, plaster can develop various issues such as cracks, chips, or detachment from the underlying structure, which may necessitate its removal.

 Steps for preparing for plaster removal:

-3. Tape over vents, cold air exchanges, and thermostat
+3. Cover vents, cold air exchanges, and thermostat

-5. Turn off electricity from the plaster removal area
+5. Switch off electricity in the plaster removal area

 Old millwork can be quite beautiful and hard to replace so I’d remove it with care